Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Conclusion

 So, you’ve read about the importance of checking in on your friends and loved ones.
-You may have even taken some notes on how often to reach out and what to say.
+You may have even noted how often to reach out and what to say.

-But let me ask you this: when was the last time someone checked in on you?
+But let me ask: when did someone check in on you last?

-So, while it’s important to be there for others, don’t forget to take care of yourself as well.
+So, while being there for others is important, don’t forget to take care of yourself.

 And if no one has checked in on you lately, maybe it’s time to reach out and ask for the support you deserve.
 After all, kindness is a two-way street.